 The World Series may be baseball's ultimate test of a player's mettle, but he won't face stiffer competition than in the All-Star Game.
-Virtually every star in sport's history suited up for at least one Midsummer Classic, and the elevated talent has brought out some truly memorable performances.
+Virtually every star in the sport's history suited up for at least one Midsummer Classic, and the elevated talent has brought out some truly memorable performances.

 Below is a ranking of 13 of the best box score lines compiled in baseball's summer showcase, stretching all the way back to the inaugural All-Star Game in 1933.